goplus/gop/README.md

 fmt.Println("x:", x)
 ```

 Be interested in how it works?
-See [Import Go packages in Go programs](https://github.com/goplus/gop/wiki/Import-Go-packages-in-Go--programs).
+See [Import Go packages in Go+ programs](https://github.com/goplus/gop/wiki/Import-Go-packages-in-GoPlus-programs).

 **Also, all Go+ packages can be converted into Go packages and imported in Go programs.**